wilseypa/warped2-models/README.md

 	autoreconf -i && ./configure --with-warped=$HOME/lib/warped2 && make

+To run the GUI for Warped2-Models, you have to install python packages - Tkinter and Tix:

+    sudo apt-get install python-tk
+    sudo apt-get install tix-dev

+Runs python GUI:

+    ./gui.py

 # License
 The WARPED Models code in this repository is licensed under the MIT license, unless otherwise specified.
 The full text of the MIT license can be found in the `LICENSE.txt` file.